onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="permissions"></a>

 ###Can anyone access my forms and data?
-Only those you choose can access your projects, forms and datasets.
+Only those you choose can access your projects and datasets.
 You can easily see who has access to your files in project sharing.
-The help page has a [guide to how sharing works](http://help.ona.io/faq/what-are-the-share-settings/).
+The help page has a [guide on sharing and permissions](http://help.ona.io/guides/projects/#sharing-projects).

 <a name="cost"></a>

 ###How much does Ona cost?
-We will be introducing pricing when the beta period is over and are still working on the details.
-However, we plan to always offer a free account level based on usage.
-Additionally, we are dedicated to providing free service to the many Ona users from grassroots organizations taking part in unfunded projects.
+Pricing is based on account usage and other needs.
+If you are interested in a paid account, please fill out the form on the [plans page](http://company.ona.io/plans.html).
+There are also free accounts for personal and organization accounts.
+Personal plans are free up to 500 submissions a month and 15 private projects.
+Ona Organizations are free for public data projects.
+Additionally, we are dedicated to providing free service to the many Ona users from grassroots organizations taking part in unfunded projects through the [Impact Grant Program](http://company.ona.io/impact-grant.html).

 <a name="enterprise"></a>

 ###Are there enterprise-level accounts?
 Yes.
-Enterprise users can email <info@ona.io> to find out about custom features, advanced support options, and enterprise-level data management.
+Enterprise users can email <sales@ona.io> to find out about custom features, advanced support options, and enterprise-level data management.

 <a name="beta"></a>

-###When will beta.ona.io replace ona.io?
+###What happened to the previous version of ona.io?
-We are excited about v2 of Ona, but are still in the process of fixing bugs and making improvements.
-As such, we have no timeline for replacing ona.io with beta.ona.io, but we will notify all users at least 30 days before the transition.
+The previous version of Ona can be found at [classic.ona.io](classic.ona.io).
+It will be available for a limited time.
+The data accessible through both ona.io and classic.ona.io is the same.

 <a name="transferdata"></a>